What is Post Traumatic Stress Disorder (PTSD)?

 - Symptoms are not due to medication, substance use, or other illness.

-How can therapy help trauma and PTSD?
+How can therapy help with PTSD?

-The main goals of therapy is to improve your symptoms, teach you skills to deal with it, and restore your self-esteem.
+The main goals of PTSD therapy is to improve your symptoms, teach you skills to deal with it, and restore your self-esteem.
 Mental health professionals will typically use cognitive behavioral therapy.
 CBT or cognitive behavioral therapy helps change the thought patterns that are interrupting your life.

 When should I call your office?

 If you or your loved ones have concerns about trauma or PTSD, you can work with a specialist.
 At Soma Therapy, we can help!
-Call 316-201-6047 or fill out our contact form to get help & learn more about trauma and PTSD today.
+Call 316-201-6047 or fill out our contact form to get help & learn more about trauma and PTSD therapy today.
 We also often provide referrals in-town if we cannot connect you with the right resources within Soma Therapy.

 Sources & Resources: